Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Redis.FirewallRuleCount.md

 - Set the `properties.startIP` property to the start of the IP address range.
 - Set the `properties.endIP` property to the end of the IP address range.
 - Configure a minimum number of firewall rules.
-  This rule will fail if more then ten (10) public IP address firewall rules are configured.
+  This rule will fail if more then ten (10) firewall rules are configured.

 ```json
 {